Licensed Ministry and Lay Micro-Certification

 A Lay Licensed Minister of Evangelism who presents the good news of Jesus Crist in such a way that people are led to receive Christ as Savior and follow Christ as Lord in the fellowship of the Church.
 An Evangelist assists with the community’s ministry of evangelism

 Eucharistic Ministry is a vital ministry of pastoral care within the church.
 Either as a LEM or a LEV, your decision to pursue Eucharistic Ministry as a Licensed Minister means that you are pursuing a calling to live a sacramental, Eucharistic way of life that you believe is important and vital to the journey of Christian faith.
 You are expressing a sacred calling that signals to others your desire to become a more skillful faith practitioner through a deeper knowledge and practice of Holy Communion.
+Eucharistic Ministry is a sacred calling to deeper formational work.

 In this role, you are expressing a desire to serve as a mentor to others and to live your life as a Eucharistic model for others to follow.
 It will also be your responsibility to more carefully educate others about a Eucharistic way of life, to listen to others as they bring their questions and concerns to you, to welcome newcomers into your community and make sure they feel at home by compassionately guiding them through Eucharistic practice, and to offer pastoral care through a ministry of presence to those who are isolated and lonely.